 Territorial tunnel-vision must end

-On a daily basis, life feels somewhat sedentary, and everyone can be forgiven for losing sight of the bigger picture in the slow-pace of everyday life.
-With this frame, migration on a planetary-scale is a hard pill to swallow for the average person, and Gaia Vince’s ambitious ideas in some ways seem idealistic rather than founded on present-day reality.
+Everyone can be forgiven for losing sight of the bigger picture in the slow-pace of everyday life; as Vince touched upon in the Nature interview, on a daily basis, life can feel somewhat sedentary.
+With this frame, migration on a planetary-scale could possibly be a hard pill to swallow for the average person, who may see such ambitious ideas as idealistic rather than founded on present-day reality.

-“We have always migrated,” says Vince, “migration will save us, because it’s migration that made us who we are.”
+In the book, Vince writes: “Migration will save us because it is migration that made us who we are.”

-Our species is thought to have started in Africa and spread out from there, collaborating, building, and revolutionizing as we went – cooperation for a better future is at our core because history says so.
+She explained how our species is thought to have started in Africa and colonised out from there; changing and building upon the planet and landscape as we went.
+Perhaps we can therefore be confident that collaboration and cooperation for a better future are at our core – because history says so.

-“We are entirely the products of migration, even if we ourselves are not migrating personally,” says Vince.
+“[W]e are entirely the products of migration, even if we ourselves are not migrating personally,” Vince told the interviewer.

-Vince also points out that the world currently runs on secondary migrations in the form of trade; the food, money, resources, information and technology that surround you everyday all come from the many spread out corners of the world, traveling with ease across borders due to the agreements, laws and policies in place to facilitate it.
+Vince also pointed out that the world currently runs on secondary migrations in the form of trade; the food, money, resources, information and technology that surround us every day all come from the many spread out corners of the world, traveling with ease across borders due to the agreements, laws and policies in place to facilitate it.
 Why can’t we apply this mindset to migration?

-Some economists even hypothesise that if we removed all national borders, the global GDP would at least double.
+Some economists even hypothesise that if we removed all national borders, the global GDP would at least double, Vince highlighted.

 If we’re going to continue to drive climate change, as well as endure the damage we’ve already done, then our concept of nationality and sovereignty is going to have become more flexible – the time for territorial tunnel-vision is over.

-“I’d like everyone to pull together and create a better world,” says Vince.
+“I would like everyone to pull together and work to create a better world,” said Vince.

 The climate crisis will challenge the concept of borders and nations, and force us to reimagine, rethink and redraw its parameters.
 It’s certainly not going to happen without challenge, international cooperation, and a collective open mind – but what is the alternative?

-As the planet warms, losing landscape and biodiversity is unavoidable, but if we don’t act now to make a plan to protect the people at risk of climate-related displacement, we stand to lose much more in the way of language, culture, and ancestry.
+There is a global consensus that, as the planet warms, without collective action, we stand to lose landscape and biodiversity.
+But what also needs to be brought to the foreground of conversations on climate change, is that if we don’t act now to make a plan to protect the people at risk of climate-related displacement, we stand to lose much more in the way of language, culture, and ancestry.

 Editor’s Note: The opinions expressed here by the authors are their own, not those of Impakter.com — In the Featured Photo: World map.
 Featured Photo Credit: Z/Unsplash